A guide to setting up permission and granting access to a virtual data room

 4. Add NDA requirement (optional)

 If your platform supports it, require the visitor to sign or accept an NDA before entering.
-This is especially important for early-stage investors who haven't signed anything formally yet.
+This is especially important for early-stage visitors who haven't signed anything formally yet.

 5. Set an expiry date (optional)